LowellObservatory/Camelot/README.md

 Repository for one offs and toy models to explore random topics.

+## BokehMcBokehface

+Prototype for figuring out the details of using bokeh server to query a database periodically and stream updates/new data to the plot without having to force a full refresh, to be integrated into the NightWatch project to visualize DCT data.

 ## CentroidMcCentroidface

 Created to quickly assess centroid/tracking quality for the Lowell 31" at Anderson Mesa.